German health minister tests positive for coronavirus

 Earlier this month he said Germans face a “test of character” to contain a surge in the number of coronavirus cases.

-Spahn, a popular member of Merkel’s government, had been expected to run for the leadership of their Christian Democrats earlier this year but backed Armin Laschet, premier of Germany’s most populous state North Rhine-Westphalia.
+Spahn, a popular member of Merkel’s government, had been expected to run for the leadership of their Christian Democrats earlier this year but instead endorsed Armin Laschet, premier of Germany’s most populous state North Rhine-Westphalia.

 The party will pick a new leader in December.

-Reporting by Thomas Escritt and Paul Carrel; Writing by Thomas Escritt and Paul Carrel; Editing by Janet Lawrence
+Reporting by Thomas Escritt and Paul Carrel; Writing by Thomas Escritt and Paul Carrel; Editing by Janet Lawrence/Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.